Quantum-Monarch/watchlist-app/README.md

 ## 🚀 Features

-- ✅ User sign up, log in, log out(with custom views and flash messages)
+- ✅ **User Authentication**: Signup, login, logout with custom views and feedback flash messages
+- 🎞️ **Movie & Series Library**: Browse, add, edit, and delete items
-- 🎞️ add user movies or series to collection of films
+- 📝 **Manual Entry Forms**: Users can add movies and series using Django ModelForms
-- ➕ Add/remove items from your personal watchlist
-- ✏️ Update watchlist entries
-- Edit and delete watchlist entries
+- 🔁 **CRUD Interface**: Full create, read, update, delete workflow for watchlist entries
-- Template inheritance and basic navigation bar
+- 🧩 **Template Inheritance**: Shared base templates with clear structure and navigation
-- Flash messages for user feedback
-- Separate views for Movies and Series
-- Manual form setup using Django ModelForms
-- 🔁 Dynamic interface based on watchlist state
+- 🗣️ **Flash Messages**: Feedback upon actions like adding, editing, logging in/out

 ---
-## 🧠 Purpose and Learning Goals

-This app was built as a practical project to reinforce backend web development concepts using Django.
-Key areas of focus:

-- Understanding and customizing authentication with Django's built-in tools
-- Designing relational models with inheritance (e.g. `Film` → `Movie` or `Series`)
+## 💡 What I Learned

+1. How to customize Django’s auth system with custom views and logout workflows
-- Using Django forms to handle user input cleanly
+2. How Django forms and ModelForms handle validation and defaults
+3. Database design using models, including model inheritance where needed
-- Applying template inheritance for maintainable layouts
+4. The power of template inheritance for reusable layouts and navigation
-- Managing user feedback via Django’s messages framework
+5. How to implement user feedback flows using flash messages
+6. GitHub workflow: initial commit, feature branches, and project organization
 ---

 ## 🛠️ Tech Stack

-- **Python 3**
 - **backend:** Django
 - **Database:**SQLite (default dev database)
 - **Auth:** Django's built-in authentication views